-This machine is designed for use on or over bare concrete floor - not to be used above combustible flooring.
+This machine is designed for use on or over bare concrete floor - not to be used above combustible flooring, such as carpet or wood.
 The washer must be securely bolted and grouted to a substantial concrete floor, or mounted and grouted upon a suitable base that is securely bolted and grouted to a substantial concrete floor.

-CARE MUST BE STRESSED WITH ALL FOUNDATION WORK TO INSURE A STABLE UNIT INSTALLATION, ELIMINATING POSSIBILITIES OF EXCESSIVE VIBRATION.
+CARE MUST BE TAKEN WITH ALL FOUNDATION WORK TO ENSURE A STABLE UNIT INSTALLATION, ELIMINATING POSSIBILITIES OF EXCESSIVE VIBRATION.

 All installations must be made on sound concrete floors, 203 mm (8 inches) or thicker.
-Anchor bolts or expansion anchors must be of a quality grade and a minimum of 19 mm (3/4-inch) diameter.
+Anchor bolts or expansion anchors must be of a quality grade and a minimum of 19mm (3⁄4 inch) diameter.
 Six bolts are required to mount the washer to the steel base or concrete pad.
+Mounting hardware is not provided with the machine.